Air India Express flight to bring back about 182 Indian nationals on Tuesday | Business

 - India

-Meanwhile, an official advisory stated that Air India Express' evacuation flight from Bucharest is expected to arrive in Mumbai at 6.20 am on Tuesday.

-It also said that Union Minister for MSME, Narayan Rane will receive the second batch of home-bound Indians on its arrival at the airport here.
+The release stated that the flight is likely to arrive at Mumbai between 7.30 am-8.30am on Tuesday, March 1, 2022.
+Union Minister for MSME, Narayan Rane will receive the second batch of home-bound Indians on its arrival at the airport here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)